Handwashing not working on Apple Watch? 9 Ways to fix it

 2. Do Not Stop Washing to Check the Timer

-When you start washing your hands, the Apple Watch sensors read from your hand movements and the sound of flowing tap water.
+When you start washing your hands, the Apple Watch sensors read your hand movements and the sound of flowing tap water.
 Soon, the 20-second Handwashing timer automatically starts displaying on the screen.

-3. Restart, or Force Restart Your Apple Watch
+3. Restart or Force Restart Your Apple Watch

 One of the quickest fixes to solve the Handwashing problem is to restart the Apple Watch.
 Switching off and then switching on the wearable takes care of several temporary glitches.
 In case a simple restart fails to bring success, go ahead with a hard reboot.